 Adoption FAQ

-It is important that you understand two things:
+It is important that you understand two things going into the adoption process:

 Everything we do is for the best interest of the animals in our care and to give them the best possible chance of finding a permanent home.